-Flowers and herbs have been held in high regard for thousands of years, when people first began associating flowers with symbols.
-Many blossom, meanings originated from their individual traits.
+Flowers and herbs have been held in high regard for thousands of years when people first began associating flowers with symbols.
+Many blossoms, meanings originated from their individual traits.
 For instance, the lotus, which grows alongside the muddy waters of the Nile, may lie dormant for many years during droughts, only to blossom yet again at the first hint of rain.
-Ancient Egyptians came to view the lotus as symbolizing resurrection along with eternal life, and used it in burial ceremony rituals.
+Ancient Egyptians came to view the lotus as symbolizing resurrection along with eternal life and used it in burial ceremony rituals.

-In spite of the fact cultures have their own understandings of this day-to-day process, there is a general consensus amongst ancient texts that it implies religious enlightenment and rebirth.
-The lotus astonished people with its power to dip into the grime and revive itself unscathed-an extraordinary daily sequence of life, death, and a unexpected immaculate rebirth that can truly be viewed as spiritual.
+In spite of the fact, cultures have their own understandings of this day-to-day process, there is a general consensus amongst ancient texts that it implies religious enlightenment and rebirth.
+The lotus astonished people with its power to dip into the grime and revive itself the unscathed-an extraordinary daily sequence of life, death, and an unexpected immaculate rebirth that can truly be viewed as spiritual.
 It’s no wonder the lotus is associated to such heavenly symbolism-the blossom, simply defies reason.

-Here are a couple of beautiful simple lotus tattoos you could ink up with.
+Here are a couple of beautiful simple lotus tattoos you could link up with.

-In Indian mythology, the blossom lotus has been spoken of and regarded very high, and is referred to as Padma.
-This blossom has a extraordinary touch for the devotees of Hinduism in the nation and typically connected to deities too – Brahma along with Vishnu alike.
-Simple lotus tattoos as shown below symbolize the wholesomeness and theology of an person’s state of mind – furthermore you may say it is a representation of spiritual awakening.
+In Indian mythology, the blossoming lotus has been spoken of and regarded very high, and is referred to as the Padma.
+This blossom has an extraordinary touch for the devotees of Hinduism in the nation and typically connected to deities too – Brahma along with Vishnu alike.
+Simple lotus tattoos as shown below symbolize the wholesomeness and theology of a person’s state of mind – furthermore, you may say it is a representation of spiritual awakening.

 When we speak of the lotus tattoo meanings, we also must remember the teachings of Buddhism.
 Much like Hinduism, Buddhism too has a strong link with the blossom, and it is a lot more complex in nature than what Hinduism talks about.
 Lotus is revered to have many layers when combined as one, creates a complexity of imagery, spiritual depth and more.
 In Buddhism, lotus as a blossom, denotes our bodies, the mind as well as the spirit or the soul, as well as the wholesomeness of all three as well.